abcxyz/abc/README.md

 - `--spec <path_to_spec_yaml>`: the path of the spec yaml file, relative to the template root.
 Defaults to `spec.yaml`.
 - `--dest <output_dir>`: the directory on the local filesystem to write output to.
 Defaults to the current directory.
+If it doesn't exist, it will be created.
 - `--input=key=val`: provide an input parameter to the template. `key` must be one of the inputs declared by the template in its `spec.yaml`.
 May be repeated to provide multiple inputs, like